 The most commonly used is direct visualization and extraction using instrumentation.
 Curettes, alligator forceps, or probes are best used in this fashion.
 The object can be pulled directly out using alligators as in the case of paper or sponge material.
 Smooth, more spherical objects are best removed with curette or probe inserted past the object and pulled forward.

-Glue can be used on a very cooperative patient.
+Glue can be used in a very cooperative patient.
 A small amount of glue is placed on a cotton swab and applied to a spherical, well-visualized object and pulled forward.
+The one technique that should not be used is irrigation as it carries a high risk for choking or aspiration.

 A patient should be referred to an otorhinolaryngologist (ENT) when button batteries, magnets, as well as posteriorly displaced objects are lodged.
 They may require nasal endoscopy or removal in the operating room.